February 26, 2020

 We tend to see neuroendocrine tumor symptoms in two categories:

-- Hormonal: These include severe diarrhea, severe gastric ulcers, or uncontrolled blood sugar that respond poorly to treatment.
+- Hormonal neuroendocrine symptoms include severe diarrhea, severe gastric ulcers, or uncontrolled blood sugar that responds poorly to treatment.
 The hormones produced can vary depending on the place in the body where the tumor originates.

-- Mechanical: These relate to the function of one part of the body, such as a small bowel obstruction, or pain in a particular place.
+- Mechanical neuroendocrine symptoms relate to the function of one part of the body, such as a small bowel obstruction, or pain in a particular place.
 These symptoms occur because the tumor is physically pushing on another structure.

 How are neuroendocrine tumors usually diagnosed?

-The second group has no symptoms, and the cancer is detected by chance.
+For others, the cancer is detected purely by chance.
 Maybe it was picked up during a colonoscopy, or during an X-ray or CT scan for a broken bone.
+These patients have no symptoms before their diagnosis.

 How are neuroendocrine tumors typically treated?

-Then we get into the systemic treatments, which treat the cancer wherever it is in the entire body.
+- Systemic treatments are treatments we can give that target the cancer wherever it is in the body, even once it has spread.
 These include conventional chemotherapy, hormone therapy and targeted therapies.

-The newest option is a type of systemic radiation called peptide receptor radionuclide therapy, or PRRT.
-The vast majority of neuroendocrine tumors will have specific hormone receptors, so instead of giving patients the hormone therapy itself, we can use the hormone to drag the radiation to wherever the cancer is and bind to it, sparing most of the rest of the body from exposure.
+The newest option is a type of systemic radiation called peptide receptor radionuclide therapy.
+Most neuroendocrine tumors have specific hormone receptors, so instead of giving patients the hormone therapy itself, we can use the hormone to drag the radiation to wherever the cancer is and bind to it, sparing most of the rest of the body from exposure.

 This type of therapy was approved by the U.S. Food & Drug Administration in 2018.
-One study showed it reduced the rate at which neuroendocrine tumor progressed by 80%, so it’s a great option for neuroendocrine patients.
+One study showed it reduced the rate at which neuroendocrine tumors progressed by 80%, so it’s a great option for some neuroendocrine patients.

-There’s no “typical” treatment sequence for neuroendocrine tumors.
-There are literally hundreds of possibilities.
-The patient and the care team guide the specific treatment sequence based on their particular clinical situation as it evolves over time.
+It's important to note that there’s no “typical” treatment sequence for neuroendocrine tumors, though.
+There are hundreds of possibilities.
+And, each patient and care team will determine their specific treatment sequence based on their particular clinical situation as it evolves.

 Why are neuroendocrine tumors so challenging to treat?